chrumck/bambu-chamber-heater/README.md

 ## Description

 Code for Bambu Lab X1 Carbon chamber heater controller.
-The controller is built with Arduino Pro Micro.
-It drives a relay switching the chamber heater on or off.
+It controls the chamber heater fan, heater core, the chamber light, and the external enclosure fan.
 The input are two temperature sensors, the chamber temp sensor and the heater core temp sensor.